rmourey26/onyx/README.md

-# Kronova Asset Intelligence Platform
+# Kronova Asset Intelligence and Orchestration Platform

 Welcome to the official open-source frontend and orchestration layer for the Kronova Asset Intelligence ecosystem.